Most diverse freshman class of House lawmakers sworn in amid shutdown - LI News Radio

 Most diverse freshman class of House lawmakers sworn in amid shutdown

-(WASHINGTON) — Their names have circulated for months, but most hit the headlines on Election Day 2018.
+(WASHINGTON) — heir names have circulated for months, but most hit the headlines on Election Day 2018.

 That’s when American voters ushered in a new class of lawmakers who are changing the face of the House of Representatives to become more female and more racially diverse than ever.